DS Annotation – Multiple implementation of Service

-A close example would be Replication Agents.
-Here a specific replication implementation (Static Agent, Default Agent, Custom Transport Handler/Builders etc) is called, depending on the configuration.
+A similar example can be seen in Replication Agents within AEM.
+Here, a specific replication implementation such as Static Agent, Default Agent, Custom Transport Handler/Builders, etc., is invoked depending on the configuration.

 1. Page import